-However the ports of Kent were declining as they silted up and Great Yarmouth continued to grow in prosperity.
+However, the ports of Kent were declining as they silted up and Great Yarmouth continued to grow in prosperity.
 In the late 13th century stone walls were built around the town.
 The Old Tollbooth was also built at that time.

-In the Middle Ages the church was very powerful and its presence was everywhere.
+In the Middle Ages, the church was very powerful and its presence was everywhere.
 A Benedictine Priory (small abbey) was built in Great Yarmouth in the early 12th century.

 In the 13th century, friars arrived in Great Yarmouth.
 Friars were like monks but instead of withdrawing from the world, they went out to preach.
 In Great Yarmouth, there were Franciscan friars (known as grey friars because of the colour of their costumes).
 There were also Dominican or black friars and Carmelites or white friars.

 In the Middle Ages, Great Yarmouth prospered.
-However, the harbor kept silting up.
+However, the harbour kept silting up.
 Several attempts were made to dig a new haven during the Middle Ages and the 16th century.
 The present one dates from 1614.